bnorthern42/bnorthern42/README.md

 Check out my other Repos.
 If I get enough interest, I will start doing a code with me Saturdays on Twitch, where I work on current Saturday Projects.

+### An Argument for Microservices in Research

+Same as functional programming, why re-code the same thing twice.
+For example, if you make an authentication / registration service, why do it again?
+If you had all the small problems already solved in services, take those and mix it up to solve the bigger problems.
+Basically: Faster prototyping to think about the even bigger questions.